This Is Where I Leave You: Marketing

 On May 15, 2014 Entertainment Weekly revealed a still from the film featuring the whole cast.
-On May 28, 2014 the first trailer was released.
+On May 28, 2014, the first trailer was released.

 Release

 This Is Where I Leave You grossed $34.3 million in North America and $6.7 million in other territories for a total gross of $41 million, against its budget of about $20 million.

 In its opening weekend, the film grossed $11.6 million, finishing 3rd at the box office behind fellow new releases The Maze Runner ($32.5 million) and A Walk Among the Tombstones ($12.8 million).

 Reception

-On Rotten Tomatoes, the film holds a critics rating of 44%, based on 167 reviews, with an average rating of 5.47/10.
-The audience rating is higher at 60%.
+On Rotten Tomatoes, This Is Where I Leave You holds a rating of 44%, based on 167 reviews, with an average rating of 5.47/10.
 The site's consensus reads, "This Is Where I Leave You has its moments, but given the amount of talent assembled onscreen, the rather pedestrian results can't help but feel like a letdown."
 On Metacritic, the film has a score of 44 out of 100, based on 39 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.